jagodki/qZeb3D/README.md

 ## Further usage of the point cloud
 The resulting CSV-file contains a header line.
 The definition of the different columns are described in the following table:

-The result file can be imported by e.g. Cloud Compare or QGI.
+The result file can be imported by e.g. Cloud Compare or QGIS.
 In a GIS, the information about the height can be used for colouring the points (red = high height-values, blue = low height-values):
 <p align="center">
 <img src="screenshots/Result-Data1.png">
 <img src="screenshots/Result-Data2.png">